rcspam/check_natron_update/README.md

         # blinking natron icons are installed in ${HOME}/.icons by default
         HOME_ICON_PATH="/Path/to/Natron/icon_Directory"

+# Match your icon theme if needed
 - If check_natron_update tray icon menu doesn't match your icon theme, you can set the icon at line ~204:

         ## ...If it doesn't match you can uncomment and set your own icons here if it's failed !
         #ICON_INFO=""
         #ICON_RELOAD=""
         #ICON_QUIT=""

+# Unity Desktop Users
 - Unity Desktop user can set name of natron launcher (line ~184):

         # For Unity Desktop set the name of natron launcher in Unity Dash (without .desktop)